Understanding the Types of Surgery for Head Injury: What are the Options?

 Most people who undergo brain surgery are already in critical condition because of their injury.
 Therefore, the length of their recovery depends on how severe their brain injury was.

-Once they regain consciousness and recover from their surgeries, they should begin their TBI rehabilitation as soon as possible.
-Some therapies they might require include:
+Once they regain consciousness and recover from surgery, individuals should start participating in rehabilitation as soon as possible.
+Some treatments may include:

 The more frequently they practice these therapies, the faster they will make a good recovery.